Marco-Chen-06/ElectronicRX-Simulator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an electronic prescription software created using JavaFX for the Steel City Codes 2023 Spring Hackathon.
+This is an Electronic Prescription Software created using JavaFX for the Steel City Codes 2023 Spring Hackathon.
 The program provides a simplified medium for the user to experience filling prescriptions and researching medications.
-The following image demonstrates the general look of the software.
+The following image demonstrates the general look of the software upon running the program.
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is an electronic prescription software created with JavaFX.

+### Getting a Prescription

+In order to obtain a prescription, you click one of the two buttons within the RXs section on the bottom right: Get Complete RX, or Get Incomplete RX.
+Each of these buttons creates a new Prescription object with randomized attributes and adds it to the dashboard.
+While getting a complete RX is guaranteed to provide a prescription that is 100% filled out, getting an incomplete RX may be missing some information such as the Drug Name, NDC#, Ingredient Cost, Copay, and Amt Due.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+### Filling Out a Prescription

+When filling out an incomplete prescription, you may be missing essential information, such as the NDC# or Drug Name.
+To obtain this information, you can navigate to the Drug Index by pressing the bottom left button in the menu.
+Here, you can search through different medication based on their names and NDC#, and you can find any essential information necessary to correctly fill out a prescription.

+### Have fun!

+It may be difficult at first to locate the information necessary to fill out the incomplete prescriptions.
+However, once you get used to the interface of the software and understand how all the information works together, you can start filling perfect prescriptions with little effort!
+Good luck!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>